lgw2/lgw2.github.io/_teaching/csci127-summer-2019.md

 ## How to succeed in this class
 What you can do:
-* Be physically and mentally present in all lecture periods.
+* Be physically and mentally present in all lecture periods and lab periods.
 * Be an active participant in class.
-This means asking and answering questions in class, and contacting me via email if questions arise outside of classtime.
+This means asking and answering questions during lecture, asking for help when needed during labs, and contacting me via email if questions arise outside of classtime.
 * Be respectful of both your classmates and me.
 * Do your own work.